gjpstrain/UoM_reproducible_thesis_template/README.md

 ## Quarto Chapters

+ - [Quarto](https://quarto.org/) is an open-source document preparation system.
+ - If you are using the latest version of Rstudio, quarto is included.
+Otherwise, follow the link to download the standalone version.
+There is also a VS Code extension.
  - Each chapter is written using quarto in Rstudio.
  - These .qmd files are stored in `chapters_quarto`.
  - Quarto features markdown syntax, and can mix and match code chunks from a range of languages.